Photo Credit: Kimberly Florence Photography

 Shiny sparkling sequin linens, colorful glass beaded chargers, chic chavari chairs, and food.
 Oh the delicious indulgences.
 Hors d'oeuvres passed on trays served in mini tasting spoons to handcrafted signature cocktails, amazing entrees to desserts.
 Now go ahead and factor in setting the mood with lighting, fabulous flowers, and finally all those family and friends who...

 I love weddings!
-As a wedding planner, I love playing an integral role in one of the happiest days in a couple’s life, which is why 12 years ago I made it my career.
+As a wedding planner, I love playing an integral role in one of the happiest days in a couple’s life, which is why 25 years ago I made it my career.
 Weddings, however, are about more than just love.
 It’s a billion dollar industry and frequently a couple’s most expensive day with budgets ranging from $5,000 USD to $100,000 USD and higher.
 Where does a bride begin planning?
 Knowledge is the key yet with so many ideas, recommendations, and changing trends, many brides are left drowning in a pool of “how to?” “how much?” and “where do I start?”
-Enter wedding planners.
+Enter destination wedding planners —consider it travel planning meets wedding planning.
 A seasoned, well-connected planner can relieve considerable stress, saving time and money by guiding you through the wedding planning process.
-A wedding planner wears many hats and plays the role of negotiator, money manager, logistics specialist, and walking Rolodex.
-Here’s, what you need to know in order to choose the right wedding...
+A wedding planner wears many hats and plays the role of negotiator, money manager, logistics specialist, and walking Rolodex....

 Many couples choose a holiday wedding because it seems more convenient, they love the theme and want to spend more time with their guests.
 But getting married is not always as beneficial as it seems.